tgdh/tgdh-starterkit/readme.md

 ### Building

-There are two parts to the starterkit — the package and the core files.
+There are two parts to the starter kit — the package and the core files.

 #### Package
 The package contains a number of Umbraco specific functionality & needs to be created and exported from the packages interface.